Client Extensibility

 Record expressions allow you to dynamically manipulate specific cells within a record (row) by defining a callback function for certain events.
 Each expression is tied to a specific record cell.
 The API currently supports setting expressions for the following types of customizations:

-# Dynamic Cell Values
+# Cell Values

 If specified, the control will use it's returned value as cell's value.
 You can think of it as setting a formula on a cell in Excel.
 Unlike setValue, speficying this callback does not trigger any changes on the dataset, even if the value is different between renders.
 This means the user will not see any pending changes, unless they directly manipulate the cell value.
 If they do, that value will take precedence over the expression.
 If the user removes the change, the expression will be used again.